bigfix/developer.bigfix.com/site/reference/types/string.md

 # samp &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &amp;lt;samp&amp;gt; (sample) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;samp&lt; (sample) tag modified by the first given string.

 # samp of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &amp;lt;samp&amp;gt; (sample) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;samp&lt; (sample) tag.

 # scheduled task &lt;string&gt; : scheduled task